 A trail, or plot trail, is a string of position points plotted by the unit as you travel.
 It's a travel history, a record of the path you have taken.
 Trails are useful for repeating a journey along the same track.
 They are particularly handy when you are trying to retrace your trip and go back the way you came.
 On the screen, trails are represented by a solid line extending from the back of the current position arrow.
-The default color is light magenta.

 The unit is set at the factory to automatically create and record a trail while the unit is turned on.
 The unit will continue recording the trail until the length reaches the maximum trail point setting (default is 2,000, but the unit can record trails 9,999 points long).
 When the point limit is reached, the unit begins recording the trail over itself.

+By default, the trail flashes once a second, making it easier to see against the background map.
 With the default auto setting, this unit creates a trail by placing a dot (trail point) on the screen every time you change directions.
 (The methods used for creating a trail and the trail update rate can both be adjusted or even turned off.
 See Sec.
 5 for Trail Options.)